dddomin3/DSPi/README.md

 `amsynth -x -mjack -aalsa -r48000 -c9 -p4`

 - -x is no gui
-- -mjack forces alsa midi
+- -mjack forces jack midi
-- -ajack forces jack audio
+- -alsa forces alsa audio
 - -c9 makes amSynth respond to midi channel 9
 - -p4 is max of 4 notes of polyphony
 - -r48000 runs amSynth at 48000 sample rate

-Also included amsynthSettings, contents can go right into `~/` for midi mapping described in `./amSynthMIDIChart.csv` file.
+Also included amsynthSettings, contents can go right into `~/` for midi mapping (Line Number + 1 = Midi CC).

 ## **A:** Jenkins can do up to II5 for you :)